flatsurf/exact-real/README.md

 source activate exact-real-test
 ```

-TODO: Mention for testing you might to run something like `make check TESTS=module GTEST_REPEAT=1024`
+## Run Tests and Benchmark

+`make check` runs all tests and benchmarks.
+During development `make check TESTS=module`
+only runs the tests for `module`.
+For randomized tests, you might want to add
+`GTEST_REPEAT=1024` to run such tests repeatedly.

 ## Maintainers